wheretocode/WhereToCode/documentation/Technology.md

 **Name:** ​Login Page
 **User type:** ​All
 **Description:** Performs login authentication, redirects based on result
-**Use Case:** A user wants to login using proper credentials; malicious actors and others using bad credentials will be stopped.
+**Use Case:** A user wants to login using proper credentials; to have access to account specific features.

 ---